CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 To run validators over a network run the following command on one machine:

-## Example workflow testing locally with 2 validators on the network
+## Example workflow testing locally with 2 validators (Non-Distributed De-Centralized test - NDD)

 For ease of local testing, run the following script to copy the backend folder into the relevant number of validators: